 Diane Chong, sought-after violinist and teacher in the region, brings to the JSU Academy a wealth of knowledge and experience.
 Originating from South Korea, she received her Bachelor of Arts in Violin Performance from Sook Myung Women’s University in Seoul.
 She has held the position of First Violinist in the Seoul Symphony Orchestra and the Christian Broadcast Orchestra.
 She currently is the First Violinist and Assistant Concertmaster for the Gadsden Symphony Orchestra, and the First Violinist and Concertmaster for the JSU Community Orchestra.
 Ms. Chong received her Master of Arts in Music at JSU in 2015, and has been teaching students in the region through the Gadsden Cultural Art Center, the Cheaha Creative Art Center, The Donoho School and Faith Christian School.
 A highly sought-after teacher, she was awarded the American String Teachers Association Strings Teacher of the Year in 2010, and received the Benjamin Johnson Jr. Award for Distinguished Service to the Etowah Youth Orchestra in 2017.

 Estefanía Cuevas Wilcox serves as music lecturer at Jacksonville State University, teaching Intro to Music courses and group piano.
 During her musical training as an undergraduate student in voice at JSU, Mrs. Estefanía became interested in piano pedagogy as a way to explore creative ways to deliver music instruction to young students and older beginners as a basis for sound musicianship.
 She obtained her Masters of Music in vocal performance from the University of New Mexico, where she served as group piano instructor through the UNM Music Prep School and as rehearsal accompanist for The Farolito Singers.
 Mrs. Estefanía has performed several leading operatic roles during her training as a classical singer and is interested in Latin American music research as a result of her Colombian roots and her work as the Latin American Music Fellow through the Center for Southwest Research in Albuquerque, New Mexico.
-She also enjoys teaching her private voice and piano students through the Sacred Heart of Jesus Catholic School and The Donoho School, singing classical and sacred music, and spending time with her family.
+She also enjoys teaching her private voice and piano students through the Sacred Heart of Jesus Catholic School and The Donoho School, singing classical and sacred music, and spending time with her growing family.
+She is a current member of the Alabama Music Teachers Association.